 Unique Education – WWI offers education in key verticals for the first time ever in India, namely:

-b.
-Producing – WWI started India’s first Producing programme in 2006.
+a.
+Producing – WWI started India’s first program for Producers (in 2006).

-Media Studies at the high school level – WWI-created Media Studies programmes have been rolled out, through the CBSE Board, in hundreds of CBSE schools across the country (in 2010).
+d.
+Media Studies at the high school level – WWI-created Media Studies programs have been rolled out, through the CBSE Board, in hundreds of CBSE schools across the country (in 2010).

 WWI is rated in 2015 by Forbes India as among the ‘Top Institutes of Influence’ globally.